open-contracting-archive/api-specification/README.md

 API extension
 -------------

 There is an [extension available](https://github.com/open-contracting/api_extension/) which SHOULD be applied when producing an API which contains data from many sources.
 This extension formalizes how the package metadata should be embeded in a release/record and gives a definition of what the links object contains.
-Read its readme for more informaiton.
+Read its readme for more information.